 Ibex Earth is a not for profit sustainability consultancy.
 We connect cities and public sector bodies with leading academia, NGOs and private sector organisations to instigate long-term, sustainable change for our planet.
 To date, we have secured £49.1 million worth of funding to support our vision.

-We were established in 2008 as an organisation that provided free legal support to an ever growing list of charities and NGOs.
+We were established in 2008 as an organisation that provided free legal support to an ever growing list of charities and NGOs - working with 15 of the top 20 international law firms.
 After providing in excess of £500,000 worth of free legal support, we handed over our pro bono service to the Thomson Reuters Foundation's TrustLaw programme.
-Our focus shifted towards creating a unique sustainability consultancy that would help to instigate long-term, sustainable change for our planet and the incredible diversity of life that it contains.
+Our focus shifted towards creating a sustainability consultancy that would help to instigate long-term, sustainable change for our planet.

 Our focus is on working with a small clientele to deliver maximum benefit for each of our projects.
 This can range from helping a city or town develop its approach to net zero aspirations or identifying funding streams to deliver environmental projects.
 We also offer a bespoke CSR service to businesses that provide exciting opportunities to support global biodiversity projects and/or provide environmental education to the UK's primary schools.